 By Guest Blogger Janet Fulp

-So on a recent Saturday we all caravanned down to Carrigan Farms in Mooresville to enjoy open swim time in the beautiful spring fed quarry.
-We took the same day trip last summer on a weekday so I knew it would be fun – BUT I was also a little nervous.
+In all honesty, I was also a little nervous about this day trip.
 Jumping 90 feet into the quarry is scary!
 Okay, so it’s not actually 90 feet – but it’s enough to get my nerves aflutter.

 After an easy one hour trip we got there right when they opened at 10 am.
 Open swim was over by 3 pm and we wanted to enjoy the swim as long as possible.
 I had asked my husband 82 times if he had cash – but alas, after hauling our things to the payment window, I had to wait for him to “run back to the car to get cash.”
 Does this happen to other people??